Am I eligible for a placement in Switzerland?

 A number of posts are offered in the French-speaking cantons.
 Posts are likely to be in rural areas (Cantons Fribourg/Vaud and Jura).

-I'm currently a language assistant in Switzerland – can I apply again?
+I've worked as a Language Assistant in Switzerland – can I apply again?

 Assistants currently working in Switzerland can apply for a consecutive year.
 This must be done through the British Council, so please complete the application form again including any updated information about your current year in Switzerland.
 A satisfactory reference from your current school(s) is required.